sgajbi/portfolio-analytics-system/README.md

     curl http://localhost:8001/portfolios/EXAMPLE_PORT_01/positions
     ```

-    **Expected Response**: You will get a JSON response showing the final position of 60 shares with its corresponding average cost basis.
+    **Expected Response**: You will get a JSON response showing the final position of 60 shares.

     ```json
     {